 It is essential that you use Vend's stock order feature when adding new product inventory.
 If you do not, your product costs will be incorrect.

-When you're processing your stock orders through Vend, you'll need to send these to QuickBooks Online (QBO) to create an accounts payable invoice in QBO.
+When you're processing your stock orders through Vend, you'll need to send these to QuickBooks Online to create an accounts payable invoice in QuickBooks Online.
 Unlike the rest of the integration, this does not happen automatically.

-To post a received stock order to QBO, follow the steps below:
+To post a received stock order to QuickBooks Online, follow the steps below:

 1. Navigate to the Stock Control page in Vend